kodius/kodiui-core/apps/bible/README.md

 - [ ] Types, Naming Types. component Task type = Task?
 - [ ] Spreding props, when to and when not to   <Task key={task.id} {...task} />
 - [ ] How to load _templates, _layouts?
+- [ ] Components and Types have the same name
+- [ ] PageParams types